-If you have many different colored hexies, this is a really fun way to realize ideas.
-For my larger quilts, I layed hexie graph paper over a picture of what I wanted to create and colored in the hexies accordingly to abstractly represent the underlying image.
-Once I have the basic solid-color layout, I baste hexies in those colorways with patterned fabric, and physically lay out each hexie and arrange / re-arrange the individual pieces until I’m happy.
-That usually is the hardest part of the whole process and can take months to do.
+For large quilts, I use a hexie grid over an image of what I want to create, and color in the hexagon shapes accordingly.
+This abstractly represents the underlying image.
+Once I have this basic solid-color layout, I baste hexies in those colorways with patterned fabric, and physically lay out each hexie and arrange them until I’m happy.
+That usually is the hardest part of making a quilt like this.

 Once a design is all laid out and I’m happy with each hexie placement, I start sewing my pieces together.
-Some people like to sew these as flowers and piece them that way, but I like to sew the hexies in rows, then sew the rows together.
+Some like to sew these as flowers and piece them that way, but I like to sew the hexies in rows, then sew the rows together.

 How do I stitch my hexies?
 I use both a ladder stitch and a whipstitch.
 I worked on some illustrations to show my process.
 This is just the way I do it – everyone has their own style.
 In All Points Patchwork on Page 48, Diane explains how she sews these together… and on page 200 she describes a ‘skimming whipstitch’ which I use a lot!